 We use Mısır Çarşısı as our historic thoroughfare to get to these streets and this is where our Istanbul shopping expedition begins.
 Have you ever been to the Egyptian Spice Bazaar?
 What did you think?

-Egyptian Spice Bazaar: Useful Information
+Egyptian Spice Bazaar, Istanbul: Useful Info

 - The Egyptian Spice Bazaar is in Eminönü, next to Yeni Camii (New Mosque)